openshift-service-mesh/sail-operator/docs/ossm/ossm2-vs-ossm3.md

 ## Introducing Canary Upgrades

-OpenShift Service Mesh 2 supported only one approach for upgrades - an in-place style upgrade, where the control plane was upgraded, then  all gateways and workloads were restarted for the proxies could be upgraded.
+OpenShift Service Mesh 2 supported only one approach for upgrades - an in-place style upgrade, where the control plane was upgraded, then all gateways and workloads needed to be restarted for the proxies could be upgraded.
 While this is a simple approach, it can create risk for large meshes where once the control plane was upgraded, all workloads must upgrade to the new control plane version without a simple way to roll back if something goes wrong.

 While OpenShift Service Mesh 3 retains support for simple in-place style upgrades, it adds support for canary-style upgrades of the service mesh control plane using Istio’s revision feature.
 This is supported by the `Istio` resource which manages Istio revision labels using the `IstioRevision` resource.
 When the `Istio` resource's `updateStrategy` is set to type `RevisionBased`, it will create Istio revision labels using the `Istio` resource's name combined with the Istio version (e.g. “mymesh-v1-21-2”).
 During an upgrade, a new `IstioRevision` will deploy the new control plane with an updated revision label (e.g. “mymesh-v1-22-0”).
 Workloads may then be migrated between control planes using the revision label on namespaces or workloads (e.g. “istio.io/rev=mymesh-v1-22-0”).